 This cannot be overstated enough - there is no miracle cure for acne.
 That’s the truth, and the sooner you make peace with it, the better.
 Besides, it’s even theoretically impossible for there to be a magic cure for acne.
 There are just too many variables, too many individual factors, too many skin types, too many causes, too many acne types… Visit a dermatologist and work with them.
 Not every solution will work for you.

-So you’re bored again, and you’re itching for some hedonistic fun with popping pimples again?
+So you’re bored again, and you’re itching for some hedonistic fun like popping pimples again?
 Well, better cut your nails if you’re gonna do it.
-See, nails are basically tiny shovels slapped on your fingers, and they do their job well.
+See, nails are basically tiny shovels attached to your fingers, and they do their job well.
 There are mountains of bacteria and dirt under each nail, so you should think twice about squeezing that pimple with your finger shovels.
 Just saying.

 One of the best tips ever is to always see your doctor if you have any kind of skin condition.
 Be it acne, a rash, or something else that you aren’t able to identify, it’s always a good idea to seek out a professional opinion.
 Seeing a doctor is Tip #1 in the Top 3 Tips, actually, right above “Never touch your face” and “Don’t pop your pimples.”